Two-Dimensional Active Brownian Particles Crossing a Parabolic Barrier: Finite Rectangular Domain with Absorbing Boundary Conditions: Model

-In the rest of this manuscript, we will always refer to the above-stated reduced problem but, for the sake of notation simplicity, we will drop the $\widetilde{\bullet}$ symbol.

-We exploit the distance $d$ to fix the length unit of the problem.
+We exploit the distance $d := d_x$ to fix the length unit of the problem.
 Taking the passive Brownian particle ($v=0$) as a reference, it is convenient to define the time unit $\tau$ as the typical time required by such a particle to cover the distance between the two boundaries along the $x$ direction, $\tau := d^2/D$.
-The dynamics of the ABP is then described only by two independent dimensionless parameters: The P\'eclet number, $\text{Pe} := v \tau /d$, assessing the importance of the self-propulsion with respect to the diffusive motion, and the \textit{``rotationality''}, $\gamma := D_{\text{rot}} \tau$, measuring the magnitude of the rotational diffusion.
-The fraction $\text{Pe}/\gamma$ then describes the persistence of the particle's trajectories in free space.
+Finally, the ratio $D/\mu = k_B T$ defines the energy unit and introduces an effective temperature that for a passive particle corresponds to the temperature of the bath.
+Besides the stiffness of the parabolic barrier $\beta k d^2$, our model has three other independent dimensionless parameters: The P\'eclet number, $\text{Pe} := v \tau /d$, assessing the importance of the self-propulsion with respect to the diffusive motion, the \textit{``rotationality''}, $\gamma := D_{\text{rot}} \tau$, measuring the magnitude of the rotational diffusion, and a form factor $\alpha := d_y/d$ characterizing the shape of the rectangular domain.

-In order to find an expression for the propagator that is a solution of Eq.~\eqref{eq:eom_propagator}, first we make a time-separation ansatz for the propagator, $\mathbb{P}=\mathcal{E}(t) p(x) \psi(x,\vartheta)$.
+In order to find an expression for the propagator that is a solution of Eq.~\eqref{eq:eom_propagator}, first we make a time-separation ansatz for the propagator, $\mathbb{P}=\mathcal{E}(t) p(x) \psi(\vec{r},\vartheta)$.
 Here we defined the Boltzmann weight $p(x) \propto e^{-\beta U(x)}$ with $\beta = 1/k_B T$ the inverse temperature, which adopting a convenient normalization reads

-The Fokker-Planck operator $\Omega$ in Eq.~\eqref{eq:eom_propagator} appears to be non-Hermitian already in equilibrium, $\text{Pe}=0$.
-However, in this case it can be made manifestly Hermitian by a gauge transformation~\cite{Risken1989}.
-Here, we circumvent this detour and define a new operator $\mathcal{L}$ by splitting off the Boltzmann weight